DSOlab/StrainTool/README.md

 *   [python](https://www.python.org/downloads/); the installation has been tested under Versions 2.7 and 3.6 and both work fine.
 *   [NumPy](http://www.numpy.org/); NumPy is the fundamental package for scientific computing with Python.
 *   [SciPy](https://www.scipy.org/); SciPy is a Python-based ecosystem of open-source software for mathematics, science, and engineering.
-Actualy, we are only using the [SciPy.linalg](https://docs.scipy.org/doc/scipy/reference/linalg.html) and [SciPy.spatial](https://docs.scipy.org/doc/scipy/reference/spatial.html) modules.
+Actually, we are only using the [SciPy.linalg](https://docs.scipy.org/doc/scipy/reference/linalg.html) and [SciPy.spatial](https://docs.scipy.org/doc/scipy/reference/spatial.html) modules.

 Both `NumPy` and `SciPy` have extended installation guides for most, if not all, operating systems.

-To use the [Plot Tools](#plot_tools_pck) bundle, you must have [GMT](http://gmt.soest.hawaii.edu/) (> 5.0.0) installed, allong with a variety of UNIX-based tools.
+To use the [Plot Tools](#plot_tools_pck) bundle, you must have [GMT](http://gmt.soest.hawaii.edu/) (> 5.0.0) installed, along with a variety of UNIX-based tools.
 If you are on a UNIX/Linux operating system, most or all of them are pre-installed.

 ## Installation Procedure